 This month’s Edition for Educators features epicurean culture in the House of Representatives, both the mouth-watering and the gut-wrenching.

 As far back as 1834, Congress made arrangements for food and drink for Members and Capitol visitors.
 Eventually, food service became more official moving to H117-120—including two dining rooms, a bar and dumbwaiters to ferry food from the basement level kitchen.
-The Members’ Dining Room continues to operate out of the very same space, and has since 1858, when Speaker of the House James Orr directed that the space be used to provide “wholesome refreshments.”
+The House Restaurant continues to operate out of the very same space, and has since 1858, when Speaker of the House James Orr directed that the space be used to provide “wholesome refreshments.”

 What’s on the Menu?
 Bean Soup!